msmoiz/philosophy/README.md

 This pattern is widespread in modern command line tooling (e.g., `docker run`, `git commit`, `cargo install`).

+**Substantive output should be written to standard output.**

+This is content that represents the result of the command such as the DNS records located using `dig` or the matches found in a stream of text by `grep`.
+This makes it easy to route the output through pipes or process it in other ways without having to differentiate it from logs.

+**Logs should be written to standard error instead of to file.**

+This allows users to view log messages directly in the terminal (compare this to the tedium associated with inspecting a FindBugs report).
+In the general case, command line logs do not need to be persisted beyond the current session.
+Instead of littering the working directory with log files, this approach allows users to opt in to persistence by redirecting logs to a file as needed.

 ## Pre-production environments

 **Pre-production environments should depend on production services.**